-- Step 1 Choose Administration > System > Settings.
-Step 2 In the Settings navigation pane, click Monitoring and then click System Alarm Settings. - Step 3 Uncheck the Notify System Alarms check box.
+Step 1 Select Administration > System > Settings.
+Step 2 In the left Settings panel, expand Monitoring and then choose System Alarm Settings.
+Step 3 Uncheck the Notify System Alarms check box.
+The green check mark disappears to show that the option has been deactivated.